MattKevan/uxlift/_books/a-web-for-everyone.md

 date: 2019-10-16 12:47:53 +0100
 title: A Web for Everyone
 image: "/assets/images/a-web-for-everyone.jpg"
-intro: 'If you are in charge of the user experience, development, or strategy for a web site, A Web for Everyone will help you make your site accessible without sacrificing design or innovation. '
+description: 'If you are in charge of the user experience, development, or strategy for a web site, A Web for Everyone will help you make your site accessible without sacrificing design or innovation. '
 free: false